FaOwO/Bullet-Hell/README.md

 **HOW TO INSTALL :**

+Download data is mandatory.
 For Arduino Esplora support, Download "arduinoEsploraSupport".
 No problem if you don't have Arduino Esplora, you can play with the keyboard.
-With Processing Library "Sound", Download "Game with S".
+With Processing Library "Sound", Download "gameWithS".
-Without this Library, Download "Game without S".
+Without this Library, Download "gameWithoutS".

 **HOW TO PLAY :**